What does it mean to be enlightened or spiritually awakened?

 The fourth sign is that awakening occurs so spontaneously and easily in response to psychological turmoil.
 As I’ve said before, it’s not uncommon for people who go through intense stress and turmoil to undergo a sudden shift into the wakeful state.
 Their previous identity dissolves away, and a new self emerges, like a butterfly emerging from a chrysalis.
 In my research, I’ve always been amazed at how common this phenomenon is, and I think that it’s becoming more common.

 Finally, there are cultural signs that this shift is underway.
 These have been growing for the last three hundred years or so.
 Since the 18th century, in many parts of the world, there has been a growing sense of empathy, compassion and fairness.
 There has been an increasing recognition of the rights of different groups, including animals.
 There has been a reconnection to nature, to the human body, and an openness to sex, And particularly over recent decades, there has been a massive (and still growing) upsurge in interest in spiritual philosophies and the spread of spiritual practices such as meditation, yoga, and other techniques of self-development.
 Everywhere there are signs of a movement beyond both ego-isolation and egocentrism, a growing sense of connection and empathy.

 Even if this process is a gradual and fitful one — and even if it may appear to be still in its early stages — we appear to be in the process of waking up.

-Steve Taylor’s latest book is The Leap: The Psychology of Spiritual Awakening.
+Steve Taylor’s is the author of The Leap: The Psychology of Spiritual Awakening.
 His previous books include The Calm Center, Out of the Darkness, and Waking from Sleep.
 A senior lecturer in psychology at Leeds Beckett University and one of Mind, Body, Spirit magazine’s “100 Most Spiritually Influential People,” he lives in Manchester, England.
-His website is www.StevenMTaylor.com.
+His website is www.stevenmtaylor.com